 Research has shown that schoolchildren need at least a healthy breakfast, followed by a noon meal in order to be attentive enough to study and learn.
 Education among children in Timbuktu has been disrupted by conflicts and food insecurity over the years and the violence has forced teachers to flee, which deprived thousands of children from access to education.
 More than 380,000 children aged 7 to 15 remain out of school in insecure regions, such as Timbuktu, Gao and Kidal.

-Children in the north of Mali are among the most vulnerable in the Sahel regions, confronting a number of issues like food and nutrition crisis from the prolonged drought, but also displacement and the effects of armed conflict in the north.
-The net enrollment rate for the primary school cycle at a national level is around 60.1%, which is below the average when compared to Sub-Saharan Africa, and this number is lower in other parts of the country like Mopti, Timbuktu and Kidal etc. where rates are below 50%.
+The net enrollment rate for the primary school cycle in Mali is around 60.1%, which is below the average when compared to Sub-Saharan Africa, and this number is lower in other parts of Mali like Mopti, Timbuktu and Kidal etc. where rates are below 50%.

 Low school attendance is deteriorated by frequent unfavorable climatic conditions in the country, food insecurity, and vulnerability, which affect nearly 40% of the population, and malnutrition which 43.3% of children suffer from.

 Adult literacy and learning

 School Feeding Programs ( breakfast, lunch and a take home meal )